-Each academic term JI students are advised to meet with an academic advisor or a program advisor to select appropriate classes and complete the course registration process.
-Policies on course pre-requisite requirements will be enforced.
-The JI will not approve requests for waiving the pre-requisite requirements unless there are special reasons.
+In each semester, JI students are encouraged to meet with an academic advisor or a program advisor to select appropriate classes and complete the course registration process.
+Pre-requisites and co-requisites will be enforced.
+Requests for overriding the pre-requisite and/or co-requisite requirements in principle wi unless there are special reasons.
 Courses can be selected online or by completion of the necessary paper forms at appropriate JI office.